The 10mm Cartridge

 As with all recent-edition GLOCK service size and compact pistols, an accessory rail has been molded into the dust cover area of the frame.
 While the original GLOCK 21 SF featured a mil-spec Picatinny rail, newer pistols are set up with the universal rail.
 Adding and removing a wide range of tactical illuminators and laser aimers is easy.

 The slide and barrel of the GLOCK 20 SF are crafted from steel and finished in hardwearing black Tenifer.
 The Tenifer finish is extremely hard and just about impervious to rust.
 Constant exposure to saltwater environments has yet to create issues with my agency’s GLOCK pistols.
-It may lack the aesthetic appeal of traditional blue, but there is no more robust factory finish than that offered by GLOCK.
+There is no more robust factory finish than that offered by GLOCK.

 The trademark polymer frame keeps weight down to a trim 30.71 ounces, including the empty magazine.
 Time has illustrated that the GLOCK polymer frame is equal to one of steel in durability and superior to aluminum alloy.
 Besides the obvious weight savings, the polymer frame also transmits less felt recoil to the hand, an important quality with a powerful cartridge like the 10mm AUTO.